postmanlabs/labs-docs/v6/enterprise/sso/user_sso.md

 ---
-title: "Single Sign-On for Users"
+title: "Logging in to an SSO team"
 page_id: "user_sso"
 tags:
   - "enterprise"
 warning: false
 ---

-Once a team admin has enabled single sign on (**SSO**) for Postman, user will log into Postman using configured Identity provider.
-There are two ways of doing this.
+After a team admin has enabled single sign on (**SSO**) for Postman, users can log in to Postman with a configured Identity provider in two ways:

-1. User can ask team admin for the **Login URL** which is generated at the time of configuring the **SSO**.
-The **Login URL** will automatically redirect user to the configured Identity Provider.
+1. Ask the team admin for the **Login URL** that was generated during the SSO configuration.
+The **Login URL** automatically redirects the user to the configured Identity Provider.

-2. User can use **Sign in to Enterprise** button/hyperlink from Postman Web/ Postman App.
+2. Click the **Sign in to Enterprise** button in the Postman app,  or click the hyperlink from in Postman web.

     *  In Postman App, use the hyperlink at the top right while signing in.
 On clicking it, a new window will be opened within the app.